Debbie Antonelli: Personal life

-Antonelli married her husband Frank on April 25, 1992, and the couple currently lives in Mount Pleasant, South Carolina along with their three children.
-During the off-season, Antonelli provides basketball camps and clinics for the local community.
-Her family also run the foundation "Frankie and Friends," an organization whose main purpose is to stop bullying in schools.
+Antonelli married her husband Frank on April 25, 1992.
+The couple currently lives in Mount Pleasant, South Carolina.
+They have three children, including Louisville Cardinals basketball player Patrick.
+During the offseason, Antonelli provides basketball camps and clinics for the local community.
+Her family also run the foundation "Frankie and Friends," named after their son Frankie (who has Down syndrome); its main purpose is to stop bullying in schools.
+Antonelli's achievements as a fundraiser for the Coach Yow Stop Cancer Fund and Special Olympics were highlighted in a TV segment on "the Rise" in November 2022.